BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 - after modifying filter strength or cor offset for virtual tracker you can save your changes to the default configuration file
 - after modifying the config file(s) manually you can use the `reload_config` shortcut (**CTRL** + **SHIFT** + **L** by default) to restart the OXRMC software with the new values.

+### Connection Loss
+OXRMC can detect if a reference tracker isn't available anymore, if:
+- for a physical tracker: the runtime lost tracking of a motion controller / vive tracker
+- for a virtual tracker: the memory mapped file providing data for a virtual tracker is removed by windows due to inactivity of the sender

+After detecting a loss of connection a configurable timeout period is used (`connection_timeout`), allopwing two possible outcomes:
+- the connection is reastablished within the timeout period: motion compensation is continued (and the next potential connection loss resets the timeout period)
+- the connection stays lost and motion compensation is automatically deactivated.
+At that point you get an audible warning about connection loss.
+  - If you try to reactivate and the tracker is available again, motion compensation is resumed (without the need for tracker recalibration)
+  - Otherwise, the error feedback is repeated and motion compensation stays deactivated.
+When using a virtual tracker and having connection problems, you can use the MMF Reader app (see below) to cross check existence and current output values of the memory mapped file used for data exchange.

 ## Additional Notes
 - Upon activating any shortcut you get audible feedback, corresponding to the performed action (or an error, if something went wrong).